 The Combined Physics Model/Optimization Algorithm Case Study

 This case study closely matches the one described in Section 2.1, with the exception that no wake model is provided, and only a single wind farm size is to be optimized.
-Participants are free to chose their preferred EWM and optimization method.
+Participants are free to choose their preferred EWM and optimization method.
 The objective is to obtain the maximum Annual Energy Production (AEP) for the defined turbine farm.
 Participants will adjust resultant AEP through choice of EWM utilized, and manipulation of turbine locations.

 The intent of this case study is to determine best EWM selection and optimization practices for this representative wind farm scenario.
 Since different EWMs approximate the aerodynamic characteristics effecting power production differently, reported AEP from participants using different EWMs are not comparable.
 As a benchmark measuring tool for these case studies, we will run all participant results of optimized turbine locations through a Large Eddy Simulation (LES).
 Using LES as a tool for analysis, participant results will be analyzed based on which participant results (regardless of EWM used) give the highest LES-calculated AEP.